What is occupational COPD?

 These benefits aim to support workers in managing their occupational COPD and maintaining financial stability while undergoing treatment.
 In cases of permanent disability, workers may be eligible for additional compensation through permanent partial disability (PPD) or permanent total disability (PTD) benefits.

-To file a workers’ compensation claim for occupational COPD in North Carolina, you need to take the following steps:
+To file a North Carolina workers’ compensation claim for occupational COPD, you need to take the following steps:

 - Seek medical care.
 Visit an employer-approved health care provider to get a diagnosis, begin treatment, and obtain documentation that your COPD is linked to your job.